danielkuenkel/WOZSound/README.md

 WOZSound is an application with which it is possible to play spezific sounds during a Wizard of Oz experiment with a finger tap.

 Let me know if there are problems.
-I appreciate your feedback.
+I will appreciate about your feedback.